-In a breathtaking moment that always impresses the wedding guests, appropriate music begins to play as the carriage, pulled by two beautiful white horses (brothers Magic and Majestic) appears from the side of the home, proceeds down the driveway, and stops at the far end of the brick-paved aisle, where the bride (usually accompanied by her father, but sometimes with both parents or another relative who escorts her, and occasionally just by herself) steps off the carriage.
-After some final straightening of the bride's dress by the Southern Oaks staff who are waiting there to assist, they down the aisle.
+In a breathtaking moment that always impresses the wedding guests, appropriate music begins to play right on cue as the carriage, pulled by two beautiful white horses (brothers Magic and Majestic) appears from the side of the home, proceeds down the driveway, and stops at the far end of the brick-paved aisle, where the bride (usually accompanied by her father, but sometimes with both parents or another relative who escorts her, and occasionally just by herself) steps off the carriage.
+After some final straightening of the bride's dress by the Southern Oaks staff who are waiting there to assist, they proceed down the aisle.

 One reason why this is so popular is that it's something you really can't get at any other venue.
 Although there are companies that can make arrangements with to supply a horse-drawn carriage for a wedding, for most venues, it's simply not practical.
 I can actually only think of one wedding where this took place, and because the layout of the property restricted where the carriage could go the place and the manner in which it dropped the bride off, it did not have nearly the same emotional impact as Southern Oaks' carefully choreographed entrance.

 Another option is the venue's classic and elegant Rolls-Royce Silver Cloud limo, which brings the bride to the end of the aisle in a similar way.